 We finally see our pickup spot, and that helped buoy our spirits, and we made a mad dash to the finish line as it were.
 Once we got out of the river, and were able to stretch our legs a bit, we were pretty impressed with ourselves.
 With very little canoeing experience, we paddled 14 kilometers!
 That’s definitely going in our Wagoners Abroad highlight reel!
 I enjoy these activities that bring us closer together.

-Oh, and by the way, Anya and I beat Heidi and Lars!
+Oh, and by the way, our daughter and I beat Heidi and our son!

 Disclosure: Our experience with Frontera Verde was provided by Trip4Real, and all opinions are our own.